How do I apply to exhibit?

 Normally we don’t allow children under 15 YOA to accompany exhibitors during setup, the expo itself or at close-down.
 If you wish to bring a child under 15 YOA please ask our permission first.
 You will need to guarantee that your child will not run around or disturb other stallholders in any way.

 Stall prices vary according to the venue.
-Check the application form for the expo you wish to attend for up-to-date information.
+Check the booking form for the expo you wish to attend for up-to-date information.

 New exhibitors sometimes ask “Can I pay on the day?”

-Because we have extensive upfront costs we are unable to accomodate those who cannot pay until the day of the expo.
+Because we have extensive upfront costs we are unable to accommodate those who cannot pay until the day of the expo.